silentorb/marloth-story/books/fairytale/part5.md

 But he continued onward, expending just enough energy for a wearied "Never!"

 But his reflection had not lost a drop of energy.
 "Admit it!
-You want to kill her!"
+You want what I want!"

 James collapsed to the ground.
 "Fine!
-You're right; I want to kill her!
+You're right!
 I'm a zombie!
-I want what every zombie in this world wants; to see her whimpering in pain!
+I want what every zombie in this world wants: to see her gasping in pain!
 But that is the enchantment of the Zombie Machine.
 Ever since I found that book, I think I've become under the control of two enchantments.
 The second enchantment is from the author of this book, and it is deeper and better than anything I have ever known.
 When